Alzheimer’s and Pet Companionship: Bringing Joy to Patients

 Alzheimer’s disease, a progressive neurological disorder, profoundly affects cognitive function, resulting in memory loss and a decreased ability to carry out daily tasks.

-This devastating condition is characterised by the relentless progression of symptoms over time (Disease Progression), placing significant emotional and physical burdens on patients and their families.
+This devastating condition is characterised by the relentless progression of over time (Disease Progression), placing significant emotional and physical burdens on patients and their families.

 A deeper understanding of Alzheimer’s disease reveals that genetic factors play a crucial role in its development.